Can Learning Be Explained By Local Optimality In Robust Low-rank Matrix Recovery?: Introduction

-The measurement operator $\cA: \bR^{d_1\times d_2}\to \bR^m$ is defined as $\cA(X) = [\langle A_1, X\rangle\ \ \dots \ \ \langle A_m, X\rangle]^\top$, and $\epsilon\in \bR^m$ is the additive noise vector.
-Low-rank matrix recovery plays a central role in many modern machine learning problems, including motion detection in video frames~\cite{bouwmans2014robust}, face recognition~\cite{luan2014extracting}, and collaborative filtering in recommender systems~\cite{luo2014efficient}.
-Two well-known classes of low-rank matrix recovery are \textit{matrix completion} and \textit{matrix sensing}.
-Matrix completion employs an element-wise projection as the measurement operator, whereas in matrix sensing, the measurement matrices $\{A_i\}_{i=1}^m$ are assumed to be approximately norm-preserving.

-This problem is commonly solved via a factorization technique called \textit{Burer-Monteiro factorization} (BM)~\cite{burer2003nonlinear, burer2005local, chi2019nonconvex}.
-In BM, the target low-rank matrix is modeled as $\trueX = \trueW_1\trueW_2$, where $\trueW_1\in \bR^{d_1\times k}$ and $\trueW_2\in \bR^{k\times d_2}$ are unknown factors each with search rank $k$.
-Based on this definition, any pair of factors $(\trueW_1,\trueW_2)$ that satisfies $\trueX = \trueW_1\trueW_2$ is called a true solution.
-When the true rank $r$ is known and $k=r$, the problem is \textit{exactly-parameterized}.
-The setting $k>r$ is known as the \textit{over-parameterized} regime, where the true rank is unknown and over-estimated.
+This problem is commonly solved via a factorization technique called \textit{Burer-Monteiro method} (BM)~\cite{burer2003nonlinear, burer2005local, chi2019nonconvex}.
+In BM, the target low-rank matrix is modeled as $\trueX = \trueW_1\trueW_2$, where $\trueW_1\in \bR^{d_1\times k}$ and $\trueW_2\in \bR^{k\times d_2}$ are unknown factors each with search rank $k\geq r$.
+Based on this definition, any pair of factors $(\trueW_1,\trueW_2)$ that satisfies $\trueX = \trueW_1\trueW_2$ is called a {\it true solution}.
+When the true rank $r$ is known and $k=r$, the problem is called \textit{exactly-parameterized}.
+The more practical setting where the true rank $r$ is unknown and instead over-estimated with $k>r$ is referred to as \textit{over-parameterized}.
 Given this factorized model, the problem of recovering the true solution is typically formulated as follows: